Toilet Won’t Flush? How to Fix it in Minutes

 7. Toilet Shut off Valve is Closed.

-The toilet shut off valve is the knob-like valve on the wall behind the toilet.
-A water supply line runs from the shut off valve to the toilet tank where it supplies water to the fill valve.
+The toilet shut-off valve is the knob-like valve on the wall behind the toilet.
+A water supply line runs from the shut-off valve to the toilet tank, which supplies water to the fill valve.

-If a toilet won’t flush and the toilet is empty, there is a possibility that the shutoff valve is turned off.
-To fill the tank with water simply turn the valve counterclockwise all the way.
-Some shut off valves are a little different whereby you will need to push the valve handle inside.
+If a toilet won’t flush and the toilet is empty, there is a possibility that the shutoff valve will be turned off.
+To fill the tank with water, turn the valve counterclockwise.
+Some shut-off valves are a little different, so you must push the valve handle inside.